RajSahaye/to-do-list/README.md

-to do list by Raj Sahaye.
+To Do List  by Raj Sahaye.